 Gulf and East Coast Waters

-In July of 2020 the following has been changed.
+In March, 2021 the following has been changed.
 The new limits are a minimum size of 14″ and a bag limit of 5 per day.

-The OLD Gulf, Summer, Southern, and Fringed Flounder Regulations
+The Gulf, Summer, Southern, and Fringed Flounder Regulations

 - Special regulations apply for this species when fishing in Biscayne National Park.